Title IX Complaint Process and UCP Complaint Process

 Individuals may file a complaint as follows:

 The complaint should be presented to the Title IX coordinator.
 All complaints should be filed in writing and signed by the complainant.
-If a complainant is unable to put a complaint in writing due to conditions such as a disability or illiteracy, district staff shall assist him/her in the filing of the complaint.
-(5 CCR 4600) Individuals may file a complaint pursuant to the Uniform Complaint Procedure (UCP) as set forth in District Administrative Regulation No. 1312.3, which can be found at Uniformed Complaint Procedure.
-Please contact the Title IX Coordinator, as identified above, if you have any questions.
+Once the complaint is filed, the District will decide whether to apply Title IX as set forth in District Administrative Regulation No. 5145.71 – Sexual Harassment, which can be found at https://www.kermanusd.com/o/kusd/page/studentsestudiantes#ar5145-71 or the Uniform Complaint Procedure (UCP) as set forth in District Administrative Regulation No. 1312.3, which can be found at https://www.kermanusd.com/o/kusd/page/community-relations#ar1312-3.
+If a complainant is unable to put a UCP complaint in writing due to conditions such as a disability or illiteracy, district staff shall assist him/her in the filing of a UCP complaint.
+(5 CCR 4600.)
+Please contact the Title IX Coordinator and/or UCP Coordinator, as identified above, if you have any questions.

 Time Requirement:

-In order to file a complaint with the District, individuals must file the complaint as discussed above within six months of the discrimination occurring or awareness of the discrimination (5 CCR 4630(b)).
-If you have any questions about this time limit, or if you believe your complaint may be outside this time requirement but want to explore other options, please contact the Title IX Coordinator.
+In order to file a complaint under the UCP with the District, individuals must file the complaint as discussed above within six months of the discrimination occurring or awareness of the discrimination.
+(5 CCR 4630(b).)
+If you have any questions about this time limit, or if you believe your complaint may be outside this time requirement, please contact the Title IX Coordinator to file a complaint under Title IX, discuss supportive measures, or discuss other options.

 OCR Complaint: